evelynrp/tetrataenite/README.md

 ## What's included?

-- Automatic updates, `brew`, `blujust`, and other improvements included in BlueBuild's base images.
+- Automatic `bootc` updates, `brew`, `blujust`, and other improvements included in BlueBuild's base images.
-- nvidia-open, because my personal laptop is a Legion, also provided by BlueBuild's nvidia-open image.
+- nvidia-open on `nvidia` images, also provided by BlueBuild's nvidia-open image.
 - Bazaar (rpm) and Trivalent from secureblue.
 - Google Chrome with policies and flags from [RKNF404](https://github.com/RKNF404/chromium-hardening-guide).
   - I might later remove one or the other browser.
 Both were included because I prefer Trivalent but it might cause usability issues for coworkers.